-Due to the measures adopted by the federal and state governments to limit the corona pandemic, the Weissenhofmusem in the Le Corbusier House have to close from Monday, November 2nd until December 20th, 2020.
+Due to the latest measures adopted by the federal and state governments to limit the corona pandemic, the Weissenhofmusem in the Le Corbusier House remains closed until February 14th, 2021.

 However, you can write us an e-mail to firstname.lastname@example.org.

 Exhibition at the Weissenhofwerkstatt in the Mies van der Rohe House

 September 12 to November 8, 2020